Mathemodica/ModelicaPowerSystemBook/Involvement.md

 - solid read-through reviews
 - ...

-The light contributions can be publically conducted by commenting the corresponding chapter(s) on [the project website on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems)
+The light contributions can be publically conducted by commenting the corresponding chapter(s) on [the project website on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).
+The heavy contributions can be directly conducted in the shared latex source code, see below.

+### Compensations and Awards

 View [compensations for contributors](https://github.com/Mathemodica/ModelicaPowerSystemBook/edit/main/Compensation.md)